Getting Ready for Brexit

 We have commissioned a best in class Transport Management System which will ensure our customers can enjoy a seamless export / import service between their markets in the UK, Ireland, Europe and Internationally, no matter what the outcome of Brexit.
 The new system will streamline all areas of the business, connect us with our UK and European Customers, Agents and Partners; while fully integrating with both Revenue and HMRC to facilitate efficient and timely customs clearance with minimal manual intervention.
 This new IT infrastructure will be a seven figure investment in our Brexit preparedness.

 Increased Customs Clearance Capabilities by 200%

 Ace Express Freight are set up to become the market leaders in Customs Clearance due to our investment in IT and staff training in preparedness for Brexit.
-We have a customs clearance team onsite and we have retrained and doubled our customs clearance capacity with 6 staff members employed specifically to meet the increased demand post Brexit.
+We have a customs clearance team onsite and we have retrained and doubled our customs clearance capacity to meet the increased demand post Brexit.
 In addition to these changes, Ace Express Freight have substantially expanded our facilities in regards to our customs deferred account, increasing it by 100%.

 Bonded Warehousing Space Increased by 200%

 We have also invested heavily in bonded warehousing space to increase our capacity by 200%.
 We have set up a new pop up warehouse extension and covered cross docking space, allowing us to store more freight for customers, load and unload lorries quickly and safely, and provide additional space to drop trailers in the event of port congestion.

 Achieving Excellence in Compliance